edeliver/edeliver/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 4 CREDITS

+Deliver started at [GoSquared][1].
+It was a place where each of us was free to use their own programming language.
+As long as the service exposed an API and had decent test coverage, anything went.
+Yes, **even** PHP.

 [1]: http://www.gosquared.com/
 [2]: http://c2990942.r42.cf0.rackcdn.com/deliver-nodejs.png